nylas/nylas-java/UPGRADE.md

 ListResponse<Calendars> calendars = nylas.calendars().list("GRANT_ID");
 ```

-As illustrated by the code above, there are some new concepts that are introduced into the SDK when making requests.
+You might notice in the code above that there are some new concepts in the new SDK when making requests.
 These concepts are explained in more detail below.

 ### Resource Parameters

-Depending on the resource it takes different parameters.
+Each resource takes different parameters.
 All resources take an "identifier", which is the ID of the account you want to make the request for.
 This is usually the Grant ID or the email address of the account.
-Some resources also take "query parameters" which is mainly used for filtering data or passing in additional information.
+Some resources also take "query parameters" which are mainly used to filter data or pass in additional information.

 ### Response Objects

-With the new Nylas API v3, we now have standard response objects for all requests (excluding OAuth endpoints).
-There's generally two main types of response objects: `Response` and `ListResponse`.
+The new Nylas API v3 now has standard response objects for all requests (excluding OAuth endpoints).
+There are generally two main types of response objects: `Response` and `ListResponse`.

 The `Response` object is used for requests that return a single object, such as retrieving a single calendar.
-This will return a parameterized object of the type you are requesting (e.g. `Calendar`) and a string representing the request ID.
+This returns a parameterized object of the type you are requesting (for example `Calendar`), and a string that represents the request ID.

-The `ListResponse` object is used for requests that return a list of objects, such as retrieving a list of calendars.This will return a list of parameterized objects of the type you are requesting (e.g. `Calendar`), a string representing the request ID, and another string representing the token of the next page for paginating a request.
+The `ListResponse` object is used for requests that return a list of objects, such as retrieving a _list_ of calendars.
+This returns a list of parameterized objects of the type you are requesting (for example, `Calendar`), a string representing the request ID, and another string representing the token of the next page for paginating a request. <!-- Do we need to talk about changes to the default pagination behavior here? -->

 ### Error Objects

-Like the response objects, we now have standard error objects for all requests (excluding OAuth endpoints).
-There are two superclass error classes, `AbstractNylasApiError` and `AbstractNylasSdkError`.
+Like the response objects, Nylas v3 now has standard error objects for all requests (excluding OAuth endpoints).
+There are two superclass error classes, `AbstractNylasApiError`, used for errors returned by the API, and `AbstractNylasSdkError`, used for errors returned by the SDK.

-`AbstractNylasApiError` is used for errors returned by the API.
-Currently, there are only two subclasses of this error class: `NylasOAuthError` and `NylasApiError`. `NylasOAuthError` is used for errors that are returned from the OAuth endpoints.
-While `NylasApiError` is used for errors all the other Nylas API errors.
-The error details are extracted from the response and stored in the error object along with the request ID as well as the HTTP status code.
+The `AbstractNylasApiError` includes two subclasses: `NylasOAuthError`, used for API errors that are returned from the OAuth endpoints, and `NylasApiError`, used for any other Nylas API errors.

+The error details are extracted from the response and stored in the error object along with the request ID and the HTTP status code.

 `AbstractNylasSdkError` is used for errors returned by the SDK.
 Right now there's only one type of error we return, and that's a `NylasSdkTimeoutError` which is thrown when a request times out.